syedsaqib2457/php-hash/readme.md

-## GhostCompute
+## NodeCompute

 Currently in a pre-release development phase.

-API documentation and usage tutorials are in the [documentation subdirectory](https://github.com/ghostcompute/ghostcompute/tree/main/documentation).
+API documentation and usage tutorials are in the [documentation subdirectory](https://github.com/nodecompute/nodecompute/tree/main/documentation).

 ### An Essential API for Cloud Privacy and Security